moda20/Kaku-Kodi/README.md

 # How to develop

-Please check our [wiki](https://github.com/EragonJ/Kaku/wiki) here for more information.
+Please check the original repository [wiki](https://github.com/EragonJ/Kaku/wiki) here for more information.

 # Supported Streaming Platform